On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Abstract

 \section{Abstract}

-For a split reductive group $G$ over a finite extension $L$ of $\Qp$, and a parabolic subgroup $P \sub G$ we examine functorial properties of the functors $\cF^G_P$ introduced in \cite{OS2,OS3}.
-We discuss the aspects of faithfulness, projective and injective objects, Ext-groups and some kind of adjunction formulas.
-Here we apply the (naive) Jacquet functor and a more detailed study of the category $\cO^B$ introduced in \cite{OS3}.
+For a split reductive group $G$ over a finite extension $L$ of $\Qp$, and a parabolic subgroup $P \sub G$ we examine certain properties of the functors $\cF^G_P$ introduced in \cite{OS2}.
+We discuss the aspects of faithfulness, projective and injective objects, Ext-groups and some kind of adjunction formula.